Our steps to the future

-Acquired ISO9001 certification in the Optoelectronics Division (currently the FA Inspection Equipment Company).
+Acquired ISO9001 certification at Optoelectronics Division (now known as FA Inspection Equipment Division).

-Developed and began sale of the X-ray-based automated inspection device NLX-2500.
+Developed and began sale of the X-ray-based automated inspection system NLX-2500.

-Acquired ISO9001 certification in the Information Equipment Department (currently the ITS Information Equipment Division).
+Acquired ISO9001 certification at Information Equipment Disivion (now known as ITS Information Equipment Division).

-Developed an image processing-based road surface condition detection system that makes use of cameras, etc. to distinguish between five types of road conditions: Dry, wet, watery ice, crunchy ice and compacted snow.
-Delivered this technology to the Nagano National Road Construction Office, Ministry of Construction (currently the Nagano National Road Office, Ministry of Land, Infrastructure, Transport and Tourism).
+Developed an image processing-based road surface condition detection system that makes use of cameras and other devices to identify five types of road conditions: dry, wet, sherbet, rough, and pressurized snow.
+Delivered the first unit to Nagano National Road Construction Office, Ministry of Construction (now known as Nagano National Road Office, Ministry of Land, Infrastructure, Transport and Tourism).

 Listed on the second section of the Nagoya Stock Exchange.

-Developed and began sale of soldered visual inspection equipment that makes use of image processing.
+Developed and began sale of solder joint inspection sytem that makes use of image processing.

-Acquired ISO14001 certification in the Information Equipment Department (currently the ITS Information Equipment Division).
+Acquired ISO14001 certification at Information Equipment Division (now known as ITS Information Equipment Division).

-Developed multi-colored shape information boards, and delivered these to the Kakegawa Test Track for the Shin-Tomei Expressway operated by Central Nippon Expressway Company Limited.
+Developed multi-colored shape information boards, and delivered them to Kakegawa Test Track for the Shin-Tomei Expressway operated by Central Nippon Expressway Company Limited.

-Developed NVI-FZ, a new type of soldered visual inspection equipment.
+Developed a new type of solder joint inspection system - NVI-FZ.

-Developed hybrid LED information boards installed with solar panels, and delivered these to Shiga Prefecture.
+Developed hybrid LED information boards incorporating solar panels, and delivered them to Shiga Prefecture.

-Established liaison offices in Wuxi and Shenzhen as footholds in developing sales and service hubs in China.
+Established liaison offices in Wuxi and Shenzhen to develop sales and service hubs in China.

-Jointly developed the speed sense control system BLINKSs* (awareness-raising board and photo-reactive driving support light system) as a new-generation information provision method together with Central Nippon Expressway Company Limited.
-Installed on Shin-Tomei Expressway.
+Jointly developed BLINKs*, the speed sense control system (driver assistance light system) as a new-generation information provision method together with Central Nippon Expressway Company Limited.
+Installed them on Shin-Tomei Expressway.

-Developed and began sale of NXI-3300, a new type of X-ray inspection equipment.
+Developed and started sales of a new X-ray inspection system, NXI-3300.

-Won the Toyota Technology & Development Award for development of camera array-based image inspection equipment.
+Received the Toyota Technology & Development Award for the development of Camera Array Image Inspection System.

-Entered into a capital business collaboration agreement with Daiichi Jitsugyo Co., Ltd. regarding inspection equipment business.
+Concluded a capital and business alliance agreement with Daiichi Jitsugyo Co., Ltd. regarding inspection equipment business.
 Acquired the inspection equipment business department of Daiichi Mecha-tech Corporation, a subsidiary of Daiichi Jitsugyo Co., Ltd.